In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel the cucumber, if desired; cut the cucumber into enough ¼-inch pieces to measure ½ cup [1 cup].

-- Cut away the cores from the tomato; coarsely chop the tomato.
+- Cut away the core from the tomato; coarsely chop the tomato.

 - Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
 Set aside the green parts for garnish.